[Skip to Content]

 Documentary Series

-Best Curated Series: An ongoing documentary series in which each episode stands on its own, created by different producing teams, and is unified by a high-level theme (e.g., Independent Lens; POV; 30 for 30).
-Episodes should be 40 minutes or more in length.
+An ongoing documentary series in which each episode stands on its own, created by different producing teams, and is unified by a high-level theme (e.g., Independent Lens; POV Shorts; 30 for 30; The New York Times Op-Docs).
+Episodes can be any duration in length.
 The series may be created without an end date and can return season after season.
+Series in this category may be available by broadcast or online, or may have been produced specifically for a web portal.

-Best Episodic Series: An ongoing documentary series comprising episodes that are conceived and produced as part of the series, not as stand-alone entities.
-Each episode should be more than 30 minutes in length, produced with continuity of production supervision, and unified through a topic, approach, characters or narrative (e.g., Last Chance UPlanet Earth).
-The series may return season after season.
+Best Episodic Series: An ongoing or single-season documentary series comprising episodes that are conceived and produced as part of the series, not as stand-alone entities.
+Each episode can be any duration in length, produced with continuity of production supervision, and unified through a topic, approach, characters or narrative (e.g., The Enfield Poltergeist; How To With John Wilson; Planet Earth; Couples Therapy).
+Two-part documentaries intended for broadcast may submit to this category instead of the Best Feature Category, if preferred.
+Series in this category may be available by broadcast or online, or may have been produced specifically for a web portal.

 David L. Wolper Student Documentary Award

 A short or feature-length documentary produced by a registered, degree-seeking student(s).
 This award recognizes exceptional achievement in nonfiction film and video production at the university level.
-PRIZE: $1,000 cash honorarium.

 Share